-All of us are looking high and low right now for clarity, not least students.
-They’ve just had the next few months (and possibly years) of their lives thrown into disarray by recent developments, so the need to be clear in your communications is paramount.
+The students are fed up with the pandemic, and they’re all looking high and low for clarity.
+Not only are the next few months, but possibly years, of their lives are thrown into disarray by recent developments in varying strains, so the need to be clear in your communications is paramount.

-Concepts like self-isolation and social distancing will be new to most people, not just students, so demystifying them and speaking in more tangible terms can bring a sense of calm to your comms.
-Don’t bombard your audience with the buzzwords du jour, but rather give them clear, actionable advice.
+Although used to concepts like self-isolation and social distancing are no longer new, but speaking in more tangible terms and avoiding buzzwords du jour can bring a sense of calm to your comms.
+Don’t bombard your audience with the latest Covid-19 jargon, but rather give them clear, actionable advice.

 “Practice social distancing and self-isolation”